- How do I remain on the OT Roster while in an LTO?

 Each Elementary LTO day counts as 1 assignment towards the minimum number (15) required to remain on the OT Roster each school year.

 It is your responsibility to mark off the days you cannot work- even while in an LTO - in SmartFind.
-When you log in, you will notice in the top right that you are able to choose between Substitute and Employee.
+When you log in, you will notice you are able to choose between Substitute and Employee.
 Select Substitute.
-Having done so, navigate to the left side where you will be able to drop down Schedule and select General.
-Here you can make yourself unavailable for the time you work your LTO.
+Having done so, navigate to your Schedule and make yourself unavailable for the time you work your LTO.
 This feature is also available when you return to Daily work.
 Be sure to keep it up to date!
 Also, be sure that you cancel assignments booked in advance that you can no longer fulfill.

 If you have not already done so, you need to get your QECO evaluation and previous teaching experience letters into payroll and verify this information is received and accurate.